 Going further, Daniel-Inim cites Kynaston as having stated that "patriarchy is a system of social structures and practices through which men oppress and exploit women.
-It is a system where men are the lords while women are the servants" (224).
-According to Valerie Bryson as cited by such, it both sustains patriarchal power... and it is itself a source of women's oppression" (4).
+It is a system where men are the lords while women are the servants"(224).
+According to Valerie Bryson as cited by Evwierhoma, "in a patriarchy, the family is indeed a central part of society's power structure; as such, it both sustains patriarchal power... and it is itself a source of women's oppression" (4).
+In her contribution, Fatima Binta Ibrahim states that: